j7k6/docs.j7k6.org/_posts/2017-08-22-wordpress-nginx-proxy-subdirectory.md

 ---
 layout: post
 title: "Nginx Proxy for Wordpress in Subdirectory (+ 'wp-admin' Fix)"
-tags: [nginx, proxy, wordpress, fix]
+tags: [nginx, proxy, wordpress, fix, docker]
 ---

-Appearantly *Wordpress* isn't suppose to be hosted in a subdirectory, especially when reverse-proxied to a Docker container via Nginx.
+Appearantly *Wordpress* isn't suppose to be hosted in a subdirectory, especially when reverse-proxied to a Docker container via *Nginx*.
 The biggest problem is getting `wp-admin` to play along... here is some kind of solution:

 ### Nginx